Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 The Holy Place and Its Furniture

 The Table of the Bread of Presence was located in the Holy Place.
 The Holy Place was the middle section of the three parts of the Tabernacle, as is noted in the above diagram.

 This particular space contained three pieces of furniture.
 The table is the first of the three mentioned items.

 - and the Altar of Incense

-The Hebrew word for table is "shulchan" שֻׁלְחָן and is most often mentioned in reference to a king's table in the Old Testament.
-This thought might help us make the association of Jesus the King of Kings inviting us to His table.
+The Hebrew word for table is shulchan שֻׁלְחָן and is most often mentioned in reference to a king's table in the Old Testament.
+From a New Testament perspective, this thought might help us make the association of Jesus, the King of Kings inviting us to His table.

-This connection of a king's table, as it relates to Jesus, is made in the book of Luke when Jesus is discussing, through parables, the protocols of His kingdom.
+This connection of a king's table of bread, as it relates to Jesus, is made in the book of Luke when Jesus discusses the protocols of His kingdom through parables.